nadeemb53/gen-art-platform/README.md

 3. Handle reorgs and chain reorganizations to ensure data consistency.
 4. Provide an API for querying the collected data and generating market statistics.

-### Database Tables for Listener/Indexer Service

-To store data collected by the Listener/Indexer service, we will need the following additional database tables:

 ### Implementation Schedule

 1. Week 1-2: Design and implement the GenerativeArtProject and GenerativeArtNFT smart contracts.